 Could an independent Scotland emulate the model?
 And if it could, why couldn’t a strongly devolved Scotland within the UK do the same?
 For what, in the Nordic context, does “sovereignty” mean?
 And, given the extraordinary degree of interdependence and co-operation that exists between them and the rest of Europe, in what sense are any of these countries “going it alone”?

-ALLAN LITTLE writes for The Scotsman.
-He is a former BBC researcher, reporter and special correspondent in Moscow, Paris, Baghdad and Johannesburg, where he reported on such events as the breakup of the former Yugoslavia, Boris Yeltsin’s tenure as Russian president and the Scottish independence referendum.
+ALLAN LITTLE is a former BBC researcher, reporter and special correspondent in Moscow, Paris, Baghdad and Johannesburg, where he reported on such events as the breakup of the former Yugoslavia, Boris Yeltsin’s tenure as Russian president and the Scottish independence referendum.
 He is now chairman of the Edinburgh Book Festival.

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.